-Should the second parent/spouse die, a provision in a Last Will & Testament suggesting that person "X" be named as guardian can be looked upon by the appropriate family court or probate court as guidance when creating a guardianship for the minor children.
+Should the second parent or spouse die, a provision in a Last Will & Testament suggesting that a specific person be named as guardian can be looked upon by the appropriate family court or probate court as guidance when creating a guardianship for the minor children.

-Rest assured, the courts always gives great weight to the person suggested in the parents' Last Will & Testament, since the parents usually have the "best interest of the child" in mind when suggesting such a guardian.
+Rest assured, the Court always gives great weight to the person suggested in the parents' Last Will & Testament, since the parents usually have the "best interest of the child" in mind when suggesting such a guardian.

 But no suggestion made by the parents is binding upon the court; rather, it is a suggestion that is given the appropriate weight by the court when making a decision regarding the appointment of a guardian via court order.

 (Also, the Pour-Over Will included in the Living Trust documents contain provisions that suggest guardianship and permit parents to provide financially for their children should the parents die when the children are minors.)

-Want to learn more about Last Wills?
+Want to LEARN MORE about Last Wills?